You will be relieved to hear that, per Lifetime, this movie was “INSPIRED BY TRUE EVENTS.” And isn’t this a sensible, terribly truth-y title card?

 Ahem.
 Wills is walking around talking to a man who is SO proud of him for having “the typical college experience.”
 I spent this entire scene thinking that this man was, like, Wills’ beloved tutor or something, until I later realized he was, in fact, supposed to be Prince Charles.
 Charles is NOT THAT SHORT, PEOPLE.
 I know Wills is tall (6 ft 3, per Wikipedia, which would never be wrong about something so important), but (also per Wikipedia) Charles is nearly 6ft himself.
-I can’t believe that Lifetime would gloss over so vital an issue as the respective heights of the future rulers of England.
+I can’t believe that Lifetime would gloss over so vital an issue as the respective heights of the future rulers of Great Britain.
 ANYWAY, the royal dudes and their somewhat awkwardly tailored pants yap about Wills’ boyhood for a bit — Charles tells a vaguely cute story about how, as a kid, Wills thought he could fly (THAT IS IMPORTANT LATER).
 Wills is all, “Yada yada adorable childhood stories.
 Personally, I can’t wait to lead a normal life!” and Short Charles is all, “Study hard and have fun.
 Within reason.”

 But here’s the thing, you guys.
 It turns out that Prince William is NOT normal – I don’t know if you’ve heard.
 In fact, he’s seen off to his first day of university not only by his dad, but by the press corps in the midst of a media frenzy.
 Jogging Kate jogs past the entire kerfuffle, but she — AND SHE ALONE! — is seemingly unmoved by the shenanigans.She can not be swayed by Wills’ fame!
 (She will, however, be swayed by his dreaminess.)